Are you looking to get rid of your car payment? It is possible to have a reliable car that is fully paid for. Here’s how

-Last year I shared on Money Saving Mom, how we paid cash for our van.
+Last year I shared how we paid cash for our van.
 Since buying a van we have purchased another car for cash.
 I know these days having a car payment seems like a way of life, but let me encourage you, not having a car payment is an even better way of life.

 Do we drive brand new cars- No